contentstack/marketplace-app-boilerplate/README.md

 This provider is responsible for the following actions

-- Initialise the contentstack SDK
+- Initialize the contentstack SDK
 - Make the SDK instance available via hooks to avoid props drilling
 - Set global properties for Analytics and Error tracking
-- Send "App Initialised / Failed" event
+- Send "App Initialized / Failed" event

 ## Hooks